str1ngth3ory/Gaussian-Mixture-Models/README.md

 ### Since there are only 5 submissions allowed, your BEST submission will be used for the assignment grade.

-To submit your code to Bonnie run:
+To submit your assignment code to Bonnie run:

 `python3 submit.py`

+To submit your bonus code to Bonnie run:

+`python3 submit_bonus.py`

 As a backup, please also submit generated `mixture_models.ipynb` file to Canvas.